monkey-developers/monkeyrecommendation/README.md

 # Recommend shows for your friends!

 An easy way to save your friends group recommendations, in one place!

 # TODOS

-- [ ] Open a modal to create a recommendation
-- [ ] Patch method to add photo
+- [ ] PATCH method to add photo in backend
+- [ ] Add file input in frontend recommend form
+- [ ] Delete button in frontend recommendation card